Abbi964/car_store/README.md

 - **Vehicle Listings**: Users can view available cars without logging in.
 - **Reviews**: Registered users can leave reviews for cars.
 - **Advanced Filtering**: Users can filter vehicles by make, model, color, mileage, price, engine size, etc.
--**Appointment**: Users can book appointment on perticuler date and slots
+- **Appointment**: Users can book appointment on perticuler date and slots
-- **Models**: User, Vehicle, Review Models are made in SQL using sequelize Appointment model is made in mongoDB using mongoose
+- **Models**: User, Vehicle, Review Models are made in SQL using sequelize & Appointment model is made in mongoDB using mongoose